jrcain-usgs/asc-public-docs/docs/concepts/ale/ale-driver-architecture.md

     `super()` can be used to access methods from parent classes or further-right mixins.

 Mixins let ALE drivers mix and match common spacecraft/image data features.

-For example, there are mixins that correspond to different camera types: whatever the other mixins and methods in a driver, any methods that correspond to a certain type of camera can be included simply by adding a mixin like `Framer`.
+*For example*: There are mixins that correspond to different camera types.
+Whatever the other mixins and methods in a driver, any methods that correspond to a certain type of camera can be included simply by adding a mixin like `Framer`.